dwavesystems/dwave-ocean-sdk/docs/leap_sapi/index.rst

 ---------

-The dashboard is the home for your experience using the Leap service and contains a considerable amount of useful information, some of which you can also update; for example:
+The dashboard is the home for your experience using the Leap service and contains the following information, some of which you can also update; for
+example:

 *   Your account settings and a summary of your account
 *   Your active project and its associated API token